-When students are admitted to the University of Scranton, a University email account is created for them.
-All electronic communication from the University is directed exclusively to the U of S electronic mailbox.
-Students are expected to access their University email account on a weekly basis; however, daily access is recommended to stay abreast of important, time-sensitive information.
+When students are admitted to The University of Scranton, a University e-mail account is created for them.
+All electronic communication from the University is directed exclusively to the University's electronic mailbox.
+Students are expected to access their University e-mail account on a weekly basis; however, daily access is recommended to stay abreast of important, time-sensitive information.
 University departments and faculty routinely will use email to communicate important campus, academic program and course information.